 In this exercise, you will pin two commands to the Start menu and use commands to launch both apps.
 Finally, you will unpin the commands from the Start menu.

-- 1. Choose Start $\blacksquare \rightarrow All Apps \rightarrow Windows Accessories.$ - 2.
-Right-click the Notepad and Paint items to pin these commands to the live tile area of the Start menu. - 3.
-Click the Back command to close all apps.
+- 1. Choose Start→All Apps. - 2.
+Right-click the Notepad and Paint items to pin these commands to the Pinned area of the Start menu.